artyomashigov/DataEngineering/HW4.5 Modeling/Readme.md

-You can create a database from a model or ER diagram Find the schema in universityschema.mwb
+You can create a university schema with tables from a model or ER diagram <br>
+Find the schema in universityschema.mwb